Stateside Puerto Ricans: New York City

-Between the 1950s and the 1980s, large numbers of Puerto Ricans migrated to New York, especially to Brooklyn, The Bronx and the Spanish Harlem and Loisaida neighborhoods of Manhattan.
+Between the 1950s and the 1980s, large numbers of Puerto Ricans migrated to New York, especially to Brooklyn, The Bronx, and the Spanish Harlem and Loisaida neighborhoods of Manhattan.
 Labor recruitment was the basis of this particular community.
-In 1960, the number of stateside Puerto Ricans living in New York City as a whole was 88%, with most (69%) living in East Harlem.
+In 1960, about 70% of stateside Puerto Ricans lived in New York City.
 They helped others settle, find work, and build communities by relying on social networks containing friends and family.

-For a long time, Spanish Harlem (East Harlem) and Loisaida (Lower East Side) were the two major Puerto Rican communities in the city, but during the 1960s and 1970s predominately Puerto Rican neighborhoods started to spring up in the Bronx because of its proximity to East Harlem and in Brooklyn because of its proximity via the Williamsburg Bridge to the Lower East Side.
+For a long time, Spanish Harlem (East Harlem) and Loisaida (Lower East Side) were the two major Puerto Rican communities in the city, but during the 1960s and 1970s, predominately Puerto Rican neighborhoods started to spring up in the Bronx because of its proximity to East Harlem and in Brooklyn because of its proximity via the Williamsburg Bridge to the Lower East Side.
 There are significant Puerto Rican communities in all five boroughs of New York City.

 Philippe Bourgois, an anthropologist who has studied Puerto Ricans in the inner city, suggests that "the Puerto Rican community has fallen victim to poverty through social marginalization due to the transformation of New York into a global city."
-The Puerto Rican population in East Harlem and New York City as a whole remains the poorest among all migrant groups in US cities.
-As of 1973, about "46.2% of the Puerto Rican migrants in East Harlem were living below the federal poverty line."
-However, more affluent Puerto Rican American professionals have migrated to suburban neighborhoods on Long Island and in Westchester County, New Jersey and Connecticut.
+The Puerto Rican population in East Harlem and New York City as a whole was the poorest among all migrant groups in US cities.
+In 1973, about "46.2% of the Puerto Rican migrants in East Harlem were living below the federal poverty line."
+More affluent Puerto Rican professionals migrated to suburban neighborhoods on Long Island and in Westchester County, New Jersey and Connecticut.

 New York City also became the mecca for freestyle music in the 1980s, of which Puerto Rican singer-songwriters represented an integral component.
 Puerto Rican influence in popular music continues in the 21st century, encompassing major artists such as Jennifer Lopez.

 Philadelphia

-As of the 2010 U.S. Census, there was an estimate of 121,643 Puerto Rican Americans living in Philadelphia, up from 91,527 in 2000.
-Representing 8% of Philadelphia's total population and 75% of the city's Latino American population, as of 2010.
-Puerto Ricans are the largest Latino group in the city and that, outside Puerto Rico, Philadelphia now has the second largest Puerto Rican population, estimated at about 150,000.
-Since 2010, Philadelphia replaced the city of Chicago as the city with the second-largest Puerto Rican population, Chicago's slightly shrunk and Philadelphia's continued to grow, more than ever before, not only having the second largest Puerto Rican population, but also one of the fastest-growing.
-Most sources, including the most reliable, the United States Census Bureau, estimated that as of 2010, Puerto Ricans made up between 70–80 percent of Philadelphia's Latino population.
+As of the 2010 U.S. census, there was an estimate of 121,643 Puerto Ricans living in Philadelphia, up from 91,527 in 2000.
+Representing 8% of Philadelphia's total population and 75% of the city's Hispanic American population, as of 2010.
+Puerto Ricans are the largest Hispanic group in the city and that, outside Puerto Rico, Philadelphia now has the second largest Puerto Rican population, estimated at 150,000.
+Since 2010, Philadelphia replaced the city of Chicago as the city with the second-largest Puerto Rican population, Chicago's slightly shrunk and Philadelphia's continued to grow, more than ever before, having the second largest Puerto Rican population and one of the fastest-growing.
+Most sources, including the most reliable, the United States Census Bureau, estimated that as of 2010, Puerto Ricans made up between 70 and 80 percent of Philadelphia's Latino population.
 Other sources put the percentage Puerto Ricans make up of Philadelphia's Latino population, as high as 90% and others as low as 64%.